JuliaAudio/SampledSignals.jl/README.md

 ### Interpolation

 Currently for real-valued indices like time we are just rounding to the nearest sample index, but often you'll want an interpolated value.
 How does the user specify what type of interpolation they want?
 One idea would be to allow an interpolation type symbol in the indexing, like `x[1.25s, :cubic]`, but that seems a little weird.
+Another option would be to have LinearInterpolator{T}, CubicInterpolator{T}, etc. wrappers that determine interpolation behavior.

 ### Relative vs. Absolute indexing